wangduo-ux/Standardized-benchmarking-of-alternative-splicing-detection/README.md

 -o | --output-file: name of the output directory.

 -i | --input: input directory containing the output results from different software.
 Inside this folder, each software’s output should be organized in a subfolder named after the software, i.e., SUPPA2, rMATS, PSI-Sigma, MAJIQ, Spladder, and Whippet.
-Within each software folder, there should be subfolders named according to the sample names, i.e., test-control.

--g | ----gtf: path of gene annotation file with GTF format.
+-g | ----gtf: path of gene annotation file with GTF format. i.e., splicing_variants.gtf for our simulated data.

 -sn | --sample_name: the name of your sample.
 It should be the same as the name of the subfolder in your input directory, i.e., test-control